polarizationpruning/PolarizationPruning/README.md

 ## Note

-### Implementation of the FLOPs computing

-We compute the FLOPs for all layers (Conv, Linear, BN, ReLU, ...), instead of only computing Conv layers.

 ### Pruning strategy

 We introduce a novel pruning method in our paper (Fig. 2).
 We have implemented multiple pruning methods in our code (option `--pruning-strategy`).